Yeshiva Week Tours

 Don’t miss the unique and exciting new Biblical Natural History Museum which combines a love for Biblical History and nature by opening a window into animal life during Tanach times.
 They offer fascinating tours in English.

 Nachliel Selavan, AKA The Museum Guy is giving private and public tours of the Israel Museum & Bible Lands Museum.
 His distinctive and engaging approach brings museums and Jewish history to life; connecting Torah, history, art, geography, and archaeology all in a fun and exciting way!
-Would you like to spend a Night in the Museum, follow in the footsteps of Avraham’s Journey, hear about A Winter’s Tale or learn about the Third Side of the Coin and find out why money actually matters so much?

 The Zomet Institute in Alon Shvut, Gush Etzion offers tours of its Visitors Center in English.
 You’ll find out how rabbis and engineers solve techno-halachic problems.
 Ask questions, learn, understand and enjoy.
 Best of all the exhibits are interactive!